How To Be More Talkative

 1. They should be broad enough to appeal to a large segment of the population.

-2. They should be somewhat interesting to yourself, so you can talk about them passionately.
+2. They should be interesting to you, so you can converse about them with enthusiasm.

-But it is also something a large number of people can connect to.
-Almost everybody has traveled at some point.
-Indeed, most people in their heads are counting down the days until their next vacation.
-This topic will hit home pretty much every time.
+But it is also something a large number of people can relate to.
+Almost everybody has gone on a trip at some point.
+In fact, most people are counting down the days until their next vacation.
+Hence, this topic is likely to hit home.

 • “I’m traveling to Costa Rica in May.
-I am very excited, I have never been.
-Do you have any upcoming travel plans?”
+I am excited, I have never been.
+Do you have any travel plans?”

 • “Have you seen the last season of Better Call Saul yet?
-There are some interesting plot twists.
-What’s your favorite show?”
+Great finale.
+What’s your favorite TV show?”

 • “I have to take my dog to the vet tomorrow, she has to get vaccinated.
-She is still small, only 12 weeks old.
 Do you have any pets?”

-• “I saw this awesome deal for the new iPhone online, I am seriously considering getting it.
+• “I saw a video about the new iPhone, it looked awesome.
 Are you an iPhone or an Android person?”

 2. Avoid One-Word Answers